 The crimp in wool fibres makes it soft and springy to touch.
 It also adds bulk and traps a large volume of air between the fibres, giving it good insulation properties.
 Finer fibres with more crimp such as create fabrics that better than coarser fibres.

-An explanation of how wool’s properties make it suitable for insulating buildings.
+What is Wool Insulation? provides an explanation of how wool’s properties make it suitable for insulating buildings from HomeQuestionsAnswered.